nebulaeonline/Isaac64cs/README.md

 This one is made to be super simple:

-Create an instance of the Isaac64.Rng() class, it has 3 constructors: (1) constructs a new RNG from a UInt64 number, (2) from a UInt64 array, and (3) from a byte array containing up to 2048 bytes.
+Create an instance of the Isaac64.Rng() class, it has 3 constructors: (1) constructs a new RNG from a single UInt64 number, (2) from a UInt64 array containing up to 256 numbers, and (3) from a byte array containing up to 2048 bytes.

 There are RandN() & RangedRandN() methods for 64/32/16/8 bit unsigned integers.
-The RandN() methods can tax a Max argument (of the same type), while the RangedRandN() methods take a Min and a Max and will return a number between those specified.
+The RandN() methods can take a Max argument (of the same type), while the RangedRandN() methods take a Min and a Max and will return a number between those specified.